drhsqlite/fossil-mirror/www/fileedit-page.md

 will survive until the current browser tab is closed, but it survives across reloads of the same tab.

-If `/filepage` determines that no peristent storage is available a warning is displayed on the editor page.
+If `/filepage` determines that no persistent storage is available a warning is displayed on the editor page.

 [html5storage]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API